shirokumakur0/shirokumakur0.github.io/_pages/cv.md

   - Sep.
 2021: Student thesis award, operations research society of Japan
   - Jul.
 2017: Best paper award, the third international conference on smart portable, wearable, implantable, and disability-oriented devices and systems
 - Grants and fellowships
   - Apr.
-2021 -- present: Research fellowship for young scientists (DC1), Japan society for the promotion of science
+2024 -- present: Research encouragement special allowance, Japan society for the promotion of science
   - Apr.
-2024 -- present: Research encouragement special allowance
+2021 -- present: Research fellowship for young scientists (DC1), Japan society for the promotion of science
   - Nov.
 2020 -- present: Sprouting research RA in value exchange engineering, research institute for an inclusive society through engineering, the University of Tokyo
   - Jan.
 2020 -- present: Takuetsu research assistant, international graduate program of innovation for intelligent world, The University of Tokyo
 - Others